inBeat/inbeat-website/content/articles/using-inbeat.md

 ![](/img/Screenshot_020320_015923_PM.jpg)

-Click on the bookmark button available on each influencer card to add a profile to your campaign.

-The campaign structure makes influencer marketing easier.
-You can access your selected influencers at any time by clicking on “Manage Selected”.

 ### 4. Exporting your influencers

 Once you are done adding influencers to a campaign, you can click on the “export list” button.
 This allows you to export all influencers with their relevant contact information.